 With great power, comes great speed and endurance

-Let’s talk about power.
-Your power output is measured in watts, and it refers to the work you are outputting while cycling.
+- Let’s talk about power: Your power output is measured in watts, and it refers to the work you are outputting while cycling.
 The pedaling, the endurance, the resistance you pick, and the gear you choose.
-Your training can be carefully monitored by using a method which connects your pedals, chain or even handlebar to a device using Bluetooth technology measuring your power, speed and beyond, or you can get a smart trainer that has those features incorporated and does that by itself.
+Your training can be carefully monitored by using a method that connects your pedals, chain, or even handlebar to a device using Bluetooth technology measuring your power, speed, and beyond.
+You can also get a smart trainer that has those features incorporated and does that by itself.

 Your skills can be bettered by analyzing your performance, either you are a professional cyclist or an amateur.
 The force you apply to your pedals, and the cadence is read by the power sensor, which lists the data for you to evaluate and work on your cycling abilities.
 The power meter shows you the levels of effort you put into your workout, thus helping you understand how energy is changing every second by your pedal impulse.